This page about folic acid for gout was last reviewed, or updated, on 5 June 2018

 FOLIC ACID FROM YOUR DIET

-As with vitamin supplements, it's not possible to eat your way up to 10 mg - 40 mg daily.
-Neither is it likely that the folate in such gout positive foods as cherries, strawberries and other berries, and celery will make any contribution to their gout fighting ability, because the amount of folate in them is simply too small.
+As with the amount in vitamin supplements, it's just not possible to eat your way up to 10 mg - 40 mg daily.
+Neither is it likely that the folate in other gout positive foods such as cherries, strawberries and other berries, and celery will make any contribution to their gout fighting ability, because the amount of folate in them is simply too small.

 Another gout sufferer told his (unsolicited) folic acid story to this website.
 In his case, 30 mg of folic acid, taken with a natural anti-inflammatory product, which he preferred to an NSAID medication, ended his gout attack in two days, with a 90% reduction in gout pain in that period.